1.

 Reference: S Dason et al. Management of renal collecting duct carcinoma: a systematic review and the McMaster experience.
 Curr Oncol 2013 Jun; 20(3): e223–e232.

-A 66-year-old male presents to see a Hematologist/Oncologist for diffuse lymphadenopathy that has slowly developed throughout his body over the past 6 months.
+A 66-year-old male presents to see a Hematologist/Oncologist for evaluation of diffuse lymphadenopathy located throughout his body that has been getting worse over the past 6 months.
 His exam reveals lymphadenopathy in his cervical neck, axilla and inguinal area.
 He has a palpable spleen.
 He denies having any constitutional B symptoms.

 A PET-CT is performed that confirms disease throughout his body.
 What is the most likely lymphoma that this patient has?